Latest news and updates on the COVID-19 vaccine.

 During the beginning stages of dementia, most people can function independently.
 Your loved one may be able to do many of the activities they’ve always done, such as driving, volunteering, and attending social events.

 You may feel uncertain about how much support your parent needs in the early stages of dementia.
-While most people are able to perform simple activities of daily living (ADLs), more complex tasks — such as managing a budget or learning how to use new technology — may be more difficult.
+While most people can perform simple activities of daily living (ADLs), more complex tasks — such as managing a budget or learning how to use new technology — may be more difficult.
 Memory problems and cognitive impairment may also become more persistent.
+Putting a dementia care plan in place can help anticipate issues that begin to arise.

 You can support your parent at the beginning stages of dementia by taking certain steps: